Be warned – Kakadu will take your breath away!

 Kakadu’s ancient escarpment and stone country spans more than two billion years of the earth’s geological history.
 However, the coastal floodplains are more recent, shaped by changing sea levels and the big floods of the wet season, every tropical summer.

-Kakadu is often referred to as a living cultural landscape where aboriginal people have lived and cared for their country for tens of thousands of years.
-The Aboriginal people of Kakadu are known as Bininj/Mungguy people and are the traditional custodians of this land.
+Kakadu is often referred to as a living cultural landscape where Aboriginal people have lived and cared for their country for tens of thousands of years.
+The Aboriginal people of Kakadu are the Bininj/Mungguy people and the traditional custodians of this land.

 Conservation is the key to the survival of Kakadu

-Many species of plants and bird life are found nowhere else in the world.
-Home to 68 species of mammals, more than 120 species of reptiles, 26 types of frogs, over 300 tidal and freshwater fish, more than 2,000 different plants and over 10,000 species of insects.
+Many species of plants and bird life are found nowhere else in the world and is home to 68 species of mammals, more than 120 species of reptiles, 26 types of frogs, over 300 tidal and freshwater fish as well as more than 2,000 different plants and over 10,000 species of insects.

-A native habitat to more than 290 bird species, the wetlands are internationally important as a staging point for migratory birds.
+A native habitat to more than 290 bird species, these wetlands are internationally important as a staging point for migratory birds.

-Landscapes and habitats change within Kakadu from savannah woodlands, monsoon vine forests, stone country, tidal flats, hills and ridges, mangroves and coastline through to floodplains, rivers and billabongs.
+Landscapes and habitats change from savannah woodlands, monsoon vine forests, stone country, tidal flats, hills and ridges, mangroves and coastline through to floodplains, rivers and billabongs.

 What to do in Kakadu National Park

 There’s so much to do whilst visiting Kakadu